Angel Oak Tree

 My sister bought me a beautiful card yesterday and came to visit as I try and get better.
-The words from the card called”The Oak Tree’ a message of encouragement were profound and if only the had the strength to type them, well maybe another day.
+The words from the card called”The Oak Tree’ a message of encouragement were profound and if only they had the strength to type them, well, maybe another day.
 When I get stronger.

 Please enjoy all the trees and spring weather.

 My favorite tree, which I keep photographing in an attempt to improve the capture and feelings from the tree.